-27. The magnitude of impacts on biodiversity and ecosystem functions and services and the differences between regions are less in scenarios that focus on global or regional sustainability (well established) (Figure SPM.8).
+The magnitude of the impacts on biodiversity and ecosystem functions and services and the differences between regions are smaller in scenarios that focus on global or regional sustainability (well established)

+(Figure SPM.8).
 Sustainability scenarios that explore moderate and equitable consumption result in substantially lower negative impacts on biodiversity and ecosystems due to food, feed and timber production (well established) {4.1.3, 4.2.4.2, 4.3.2, 4.5.3}.
-The general patterns at the global level - namely declines in biodiversity and regulating contributions versus increases in the production of food, bioenergy and materials - are evident in nearly all subregions {4.2.2, 4.2.3, 4.2.4, 4.3.3}.
+The general patterns at the global level - namely, declines in biodiversity and regulating contributions versus increases in the production of food, bioenergy and materials - are evident in nearly all subregions {4.2.2, 4.2.3, 4.2.4, 4.3.3).
 For terrestrial systems, most studies indicate that South America, Africa and parts of Asia will be much more significantly affected than other regions, especially in scenarios that are not based on sustainability objectives (see Figure SPM.8 as an example).
-That is due in part to regional climate change differences and in part to the fact that scenarios generally foresee the largest land use conversions to crops or bioenergy in those regions {4.1.5, 947 4.2.4.2}.
+That is due in part to regional climate change differences and in part to the fact that scenarios generally foresee the largest land use conversions to crops or bioenergy in those regions {4.1.5, 4.2.4.2}.
 Regions such as North America and Europe are expected to have low conversion to crops and continued reforestation {4.1.5, 4.2.4.2}.

-Figure 8.
-Projections of impacts of land use and climate change on biodiversity and nature's material and regulating contributions to people between 2015 and 2050.
-This figure illustrates three main messages: i) impacts on biodiversity and regulating nature's contributions to people (NCP) are the lowest in the Global Sustainability scenario in nearly all sub-regions, ii) regional differences in impacts are high in the regional competition and economic optimism scenario and iii) material NCP increase the most in the regional competition and economic optimism scenarios, but this comes at the expense of biodiversity and regulating NCP.
+Figure SPM 8 Projections of the impacts of land use and climate change on biodiversity and nature's material and regulating contributions to people between 2015 and 2050.

+This figure illustrates three main messages: i) the impacts on biodiversity and on nature's contributions to people (NCP) are the lowest in the "global sustainability" scenario in nearly all sub-regions, ii) regional differences in impacts are high in the regional competition and economic optimism scenario, and iii) material NCP increase the most in the regional competition and economic optimism scenarios, but this comes at the expense of biodiversity and regulating NCP.
 Projected impacts are based on a subset of the Shared Socioeconomic Pathway (SSP) scenarios and greenhouse gas emissions trajectories (RCP) developed in support of Intergovernmental Panel on Climate Change assessments.
-This does not cover scenarios that include transformative change that are discussed in chapter 5.
+This figure does not cover the scenarios that include transformative change that are discussed in Chapter 5.

-• The "Global Sustainability" scenario combines proactive environmental policy and sustainable production and consumption with low greenhouse gas emissions (SSP1, RCP2.6; top rows in each panel);

-- The "Regional Competition" scenario combines strong trade and other barriers and a growing gap between rich and poor with high emissions (SSP3, RCP6.0; middle rows); and - The "Economic optimism" scenario combines rapid economic growth and low environmental regulation with very high greenhouse emissions (SSP5, RCP8.5; bottom rows).
+- The "Global sustainability" scenario combines proactive environmental policy and sustainable production and consumption with low greenhouse gas emissions (SSP1, RCP2.6; top rows in each panel); - The "Regional competition" scenario combines strong trade and other barriers and a growing gap between rich and poor with high emissions (SSP3, RCP6.0; middle rows); and - The "Economic optimism" scenario combines rapid economic growth and low environmental regulation with very high greenhouse emissions (SSP5, RCP8.5; bottom rows).

-Multiple models were used with each of the scenarios to generate the first rigorous global-scale model comparison estimating the impact on biodiversity (change in species richness across a wide range of terrestrial plant and animal species at regional scales; orange bars), material NCP (food, feed, timber and bioenergy; purple bars) and regulating NCP (nitrogen retention, soil protection, crop pollination, crop pest control and ecosystem carbon; white bars).
-The bars are the normalized means of multiple models and the whiskers indicate the standard errors.
-Global means of percent change in individual indicators can be found in Figure 4.2.14.
+Multiple models were used with each of the scenarios to generate the first rigorous global-scale model comparison estimating the impact on biodiversity (change in species richness across a wide range of terrestrial plant and animal species at regional scales; orange bars), material NCP (food, feed, timber and bioenergy: purple bars) and regulating NCP (nitrogen retention, soil protection, crop pollination, crop pest control and ecosystem carbon storage and sequestration: white bars).
+The bars represent the normalized means of multiple models and the whiskers indicate the standard errors.
+The global means of percentage changes in individual indicators can be found in Figure 4.2.14.